-The Truman Capote Literary Trust Scholarship for Creative Writing is an annual award for Appalachian juniors or seniors enrolled full time and majoring in English with a concentration in creative writing.
-The competition alternates annually between the genres of prose (fiction, creative nonfiction, playwriting and screenwriting) and poetry.
+The Truman Capote Literary Trust Scholarship is an annual award for Appalachian juniors or seniors enrolled full time and majoring in English with a concentration in creative writing.
+The competition, which takes place each spring semester, alternates annually between the genres of poetry and prose (fiction, creative nonfiction, playwriting and screenwriting).

 About the Department of English